afinemax/Astron_2024/README.md

 - Expected DM: 465 (pc/cm^3)
 - Expected Ra, Dec: 297.37, -25.21 (deg)
 - We have limited observation time, typically its up ~23:00 - 04:00, I have to be physically in the telescope to take data...
-- I have done a few nights, but no luck yet :((
+- I have made a postive detection!
+No Baseband data was recorded due to high RFI

 #### FRB20240316A